fransua/ecolopy/doc/source/tutorial/load_abundance.rst

 Fit to ecological model
 =======================

-Once our distribution of abundances loaded into an Abundance object, EcoloPy proposes a set of ecological models that we can try to fit to our data.
+Once our distribution of abundances loaded into an Community object, EcoloPy proposes a set of ecological models that we can try to fit to our data.

 Ewens model
 -----------